miguelvalente/whisperer/README.md

 - [ ] Speech Diarization

-- [ ] Deal with audio segments longer then 30 seconds
+- [ ] Deal with audio segments longer than 30 seconds

 ## Acknowledgements